-The gaps are filled when someone happens to be able to, depending on them having interest in a particular quality aspect and the time to look into it.
+The gaps are filled only when someone happens to have that capability, depending on them having interest in a particular quality aspect and the time to look into it.
 Validation is done to some extent by product owners, with a business view rather than an integrated user/business/technical view — and this is not usually done until the acceptance stage rather than when requirements are worked out.
-Negative testing is done to some extent by ad hoc checks on one's own work and dogfooding, and canary releases are used to compensate for the lack of depth.
-Performance, security, accessibility, l10n/i18n, and other types of non-functional testing are done by individual developers (depending on familiarity, motivation, and personality), or are outsourced, in both cases without anyone being able to explain why the test approach is adequate to the needs of the project.
+Negative testing is done to some extent by ad hoc checks on one's own work and dogfooding, and canary releases are sometimes used to compensate for the lack of depth.
+Performance, security, accessibility, l10n/i18n, and other types of cross-functional testing are done by individual developers (depending on familiarity, motivation, and personality), or are outsourced, in both cases without anyone being able to explain why the chosen test approach is adequate to the needs of the project.
 Exploratory testing is not done at all.
-Test tools, harnesses, and frameworks are chosen and built or not built without considering cost/benefit, applicability, limitations.
+Test tools, harnesses, and frameworks are chosen and built or not built without considering cost/benefit, applicability, or limitations.

 The theme in all this is that we're so preoccupied with delivering a feature and making sure it works for a minimum set of use cases, that important risks are not addressed and are waved away with the idea that addressing risks is not providing value to customers (seeing as it does not provide a new feature to the user) or that these risks do not matter because you can respond quickly when things do fail in production.
-This is absurd when you could mitigate those risks early on at a much lower cost and prevent or identify issues which are much harder to resolve at later stages, and when you'd have to have monitoring in place that's more sophisticated and broad than quality controls you use before release.
+This is absurd when you could mitigate those risks early on at a much lower cost, preventing or identifying issues which are much harder to resolve at later stages, and when you'd have to have monitoring in place that's more sophisticated and broad than quality controls you use before release.

 Where we can go next